TheHive-Project/Synapse/docs/workflows/Ews2Alert.md

 ![](../img/ews2alert/4-alert-info.PNG)

-As you can see, the description and other fields of the Alert have been populated
+As you can see, the description and other fields of the Alert have been populated.

 ### Configuration

-For configuration of the EWS module, please see the documentation of "Ews2Case", specifically the point "Exchange server"
+For configuration of the EWS module, please see the documentation of "Ews2Case", specifically the point "Exchange server".

 Ews2Alert creates alerts based of the basic alert variables which you can read up on HERE.